random-goose/Notes-Vault/V/CC/CC Mid II Answers.md

 | Use Case          | Low Traffic       | High Traffic                     |
 | ex                | Sattelite, sensor | RFID, Mobile                     |

+### Bluetooth
+Short-range wireless communication protocol used to connect devices over short distance and is based on the IEEE 802.15.1 Standard
+- Operates on the 2.4GHz ISM band (Industry, Scientific, Medical)
+- Uses frequency hopping spread spectrum to minimize interference
+- Supports audio and data transmission

+### FTP
+File Transfer Protocol
+- Used to

 # Piggybacking
 Send the ACK in combination with the return message used in TCP